-- version by clicking Switch to software TCx.y.z..., where x.y.z indicates the software version. - 2.
+- Revert to the previously used software version by clicking Switch to software TCx.y.z..., where x.y.z indicates the software version. - 2.
 Click Yes to confirm your choice, or Cancel if you have changed your mind.

 Wait while the system resets.
 The system will restart automatically when finished.